 Known as “the cradle of the Renaissance”, Florence is a real open-air museum.
 Thanks to its many museums, churches, monuments, and historic buildings, it is the ideal city to spend a holiday full of culture and beauty.

-Let’s explore the best things to do and see in Florence:
+Best things to do in Florence:

 1. Florence Cathedral ( Duomo Di Firenze)